-HLDC students will have the opportunity to work as unpaid legal externs at an approved congressional committee, federal government agency, nonprofit organization or public interest group and will gain exposure to the legislative process, rule-making, review and analysis of government statutes or rules, or law reform efforts.
+HLDC students will have the opportunity to work as unpaid legal externs at an approved congressional office or committee, federal government agency, nonprofit organization or public interest group, and will gain exposure to the legislative process, rule-making, review and analysis of government statutes or rules, or law reform efforts.

 To be approved, the placement must involve direct supervision by a licensed attorney, provide opportunities for the student to gain exposure to governmental law or policy — legislative, executive, regulatory or advocacy — and include a commitment by the placement supervisor to ensure that the student receives an educational experience consistent with HLDC’s goals and objectives.

-Other background issues, such as drug use or serious credit problems, may affect a student’s ability to obtain a security clearance if one is required for the placement.
+Other background issues, such as drug use or serious credit problems, may affect a student’s ability to secure a placement or obtain a security clearance if one is required.

-Below are some additional resources concerning, internships, fellowships and other work experiences in the federal government:
+Here are some additional resources concerning, internships, fellowships and other work experiences in the federal government: